 (4) Insofar as the finance bill affects the public finances of the Federation, the Budget Committee shall examine its compatibility with the current budget and future budgets.
 If this examination shows that the bill affects the current budget, the Budget Committee shall, together with the report, submit to the Bundestag a recommendation for covering decreases in revenue or increases in expenditure; if the bill affects future budgets, the Budget Committee's report shall comment on the possibilities of providing cover in the future.
-If the Federal Government has stated its position on the recommendation, the Budget Committee shall comment on the possibilities of make a recommendation for the provision of cover, the finance bill shall be submitted to the Bundestag, which, after hearing a mover state the reasons for it, shall only discuss and decide upon the possibility of ensuring such cover.
+If the Federal Government has stated its position on the recommendation, the Budget Committee shall comment on that position in its report.
+If the Budget Committee is unable to make a recommendation for the provision of cover, the finance bill shall be submitted to the Bundestag, which, after hearing a mover state the reasons for it, shall only discuss and decide upon the possibility of ensuring such cover.
 If the Bundestag too considers that such cover cannot be provided, the finance bill shall be deemed to have been disposed of.